NorteX-dev/modular-dbot-template/README.md

 Modules have access to the whole config.
 However, semantically, should only access properties nested in the object named by the module id.

 For example, a `ticketing` module should only ever access `config.ticketing.*`.

-### Triggers

-Modules can share "triggers", which are nothing more than functions.
-This way data can be passed through various models without causing instability if certain modules are not installed.

-This is somewhat comparable to the concept of triggering a tRPC function.

 ## The stack